-Cost of a product is a critical parameter when it comes to a wider adoption or response from the market.
-Designers & manufacturers are always looking for ways to reduce the costs so that they can give the most value to their customers at an affordable price.
+The cost of a product is a critical parameter when it comes to a wider adoption or response from the market.
+Designers & manufacturers are always looking for ways for cost reduction so that they can give the most value to their customers at an affordable price.

 Thumb rule : if you are not earning 25–30% net profit out of embedded product, you need to make some changes.
 Ofcourse, many products will be sold at very high margins and many will sell at few %, will still survive, but that all depends on either the very high value that product is providing or it is a very high volume product.

 It is important to understand the difference between price and cost.
 Often times people confuse between the two.

 Price is the amount at which customer buys and the cost is the amount which is required to build & sell the product (this includes all costs involved) and the difference in net profit.

 In order to control or reduce your product cost, you first need to take steps to start measuring costs at each level.

 It is quite a known fact that many companies/startups do not pay much attention to this or do not take all types of costs into account before arriving at the cost of their product.
 This could be a huge mistake.

 (the cost, company will incur even if you are not selling)

 you will need office space for employees to execute different operations, IT hardware & software/licenses, development tools, equipment for R&D, other common facilities, travel, entertainment, etc. facilities, all that will fall under this category.

 Human resources required for various departments like R&D, components sourcing/purchase, sales, marketing, admin, HR, support, etc.